siddique4034/Healthcare/README.md

 # Healthcare Portal

-It is a backend web application where patients and doctors can interact with each other
+A django based backend web application where patients and doctors can interact with each other